 In Book Smart, Em & I tag-teamed so much of the podcast production process.
-While Em was writing our show notes, I was managing our social media accounts or handling the editing process.
-When we were deciding which books to read next, we’d have fun conversations about why some books might make for a great episode (or why some books were so terrible, we couldn’t understand why they were so popular).
+While Em was writing our show notes, I was managing our social media accounts or handling the episode production process.
+(Read up on my podcast editing tips here.)

 3. A podcast panel

-Similar to co-hosting, a panel podcast includes roughly 3-5 voices who regularly appear on the show, like a morning talk show or a casual roundtable conversation.
+Similar to co-hosting, a panel podcast includes roughly 3-5 voices who regularly appear on the show.
+It often feels like a morning talk show or a casual roundtable conversation.

-This can be a fun dynamic because like co-hosting, it brings camaraderie to the conversation.
-It also brings more people to the metaphoric – or literal? – table to split the workload.
+This can be a fun dynamic because like co-hosting, it brings camaraderie and diverse perspectives and experiences.
+It also brings more people to the table to split the workload.

-One more benefit to a panel discussion is that in addition to multiple perspectives, you also frankly have a wider reach as a group than any one person could individually.
+One more benefit to a panel discussion is that in addition to multiple perspectives, you also have a wider reach as a group than any one person could individually.
 So from the start, you’ll begin with a larger potential audience.

-So for example, instead of 1 person (you) promoting each episode, now there are 3-5 of you.
+Then instead of only one person (you) promoting each episode, now there are 3-5 of you.
 Your joint efforts will build an audience far faster than any individual, which is amazing.